McScratchey

 Limited Access To Games and Features

 Free cloud gaming services may come with limited access to games and features.
-While these services allow for a wide range of games to be played across multiple devices, free versions offer fewer options than their paid counterparts.
-Some games may require additional purchases or subscriptions on top of the free service, and users may experience lag or lower-quality graphics due to limitations in the free service.
+While these services allow a wide range of games to be played across multiple devices, free versions offer fewer options than their paid counterparts.

 Latency and Input Lag Issues